Discover more Copenhagen!

 Rosenborg Castle – 400 Years of Danish Royal History

-The Rosenborg castle, located in the heart of Copenhagen, Denmark, is one of the most iconic examples of Dutch Renaissance architecture in Northern Europe.
-It was built by King Christian IV, one of Denmark’s most ambitious and colorful monarchs.
+Rosenborg Castle – 400 years of Danishroyal history.
+Located in the heart of Copenhagen, it is an iconic examples of Dutch Renaissance architecture in Northern Europe.
+It was built by the ambitious King Christian IV.

 Read More